The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 I did not.

-And what I said was this what a campaign is all about examining the ideas of these people.
+And what I said was, this is what a campaign is all about, examining the ideas of these people.

 I'm a conservative.

-And when they don't want to talk about certain things uh and use other firewalls as a means of of having to avoid discussing these things, and I think that the red flags go up.
+And when they don't want to talk about certain things and use other firewalls as a means of having to avoid discussing these things, their red flags go up.

-Now, you can tell your little guys on these Democrat blogs that you're sitting them go going back and forth.
+Now, you can tell your little guys on these Democrat blogs that you're sitting and go going back and forth.

 That's what campaigns are all about.